starway-monster/web/README.md

 Runs processes in isolated containers
 * `docker run -it -d --rm -p 9000:80 starway-monster-web:v1`

+After that, the application will be available: http://localhost:9000

 ### Via Docker-Compose

 Build or rebuild services: